Community-Based Pharmacy (PGY-1), KU/Dillons Pharmacy - Wichita, KS

 Dillons Pharmacy Overview

 Dillons Pharmacy, a division of the Kroger Co., has over 50 stores in Kansas, including 21 pharmacies in the greater Wichita area.
-The resident will spend the majority of their time working directly with Dillons’ Patient Care Pharmacists in Wichita to provide wellness services such as Medication Therapy Management (MTM), Point of Care Testing/Screening, and intensive education and disease state management programs (diabetes, heart healthy coaching, nutrition, weight management, and smoking cessation).
+The resident will spend much of their time working directly with Dillons’ Patient Care Pharmacists in Wichita to provide wellness services such as Medication Therapy Management (MTM), Point of Care Testing and Screening, and intensive education and disease state management programs (diabetes, heart healthy coaching, nutrition, weight management, and smoking cessation).